tensorlakeai/indexify/examples/audio/summarization/README.md

 python setup_graph.py
 ```

-## Upload Data and Retrieve
+## Upload Data and Retreive
-The next step is to upload an audio file and retrieve the transcript
+The next step is to upload an audio file and retreive the transcript

 ```bash
 python upload_and_retrieve.py